 The West Virginia Chapter chooses to be included in the IRS Form 990 Group Tax Return filed each year and does not file a separate return.
 Click here for more information about the national Alzheimer's Association IRS 990 Group Tax Returns.

-Teresa Miller, 2nd Vice President
+Teresa Miller, President

 David K. Higgins, Esq., Secretary

 Barry Dobson, Treasurer